-Policy Goal 3.5 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.
+Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.

-The New York state legislature made appropriations during the 2021 session to support the development and provision of community-based specialized services for survivors of human trafficking, including child and youth survivors of sex trafficking.
+The New York state legislature made appropriations for FY 2023-2024 to support the development and provision of community-based specialized services for survivors of human trafficking, including child and youth survivors of sex trafficking.20 Further, appropriations were made for FY 2023-2024 to fund the development and provision of specialized services through state child serving agencies.

-Bill Recipient Amount Intended Purpose Term A 3003 2021 Legislative Session Department of Family Assistance, Office of Temporary and Disability Assistance \$2,397,000 For services related to the Human Trafficking Program as established pursuant to art.10-D of social services law.
-16 Among other tasks, the Human Trafficking Program provides grants to community-based organizations, including those providing services to child and youth survivors of sex trafficking.
-April 1st to March 31st
+2023-2024 Appropriations Bill Recipient Amount Intended Purpose Term A 3003/ S 4003 Department of Family Assistance, Office of Temporary and \$2,397,000 For services related to the human trafficking program as established pursuant to art.10-D of social FY 2023-2024 2023-2024 Legislative Session Disability Assistance services law.
+21 Among other tasks, the human trafficking program provides grants to community- based organizations, including those April 1 st to March 31 st providing services to child and youth survivors of sex trafficking. $\sim 1^{\circ}$ A 3003/ S 4003 Department of Family Assistance, Office of Children and Family \$1,000,000 For services and expenses associated with sexually exploited children and youth up to age 21.
+FY 2023-2024 2023-2024 Legislative Session Services April 1 st to March 31 st

-The New York legislature appropriated funds during the 2021 session to support the Human Trafficking Program, which, in turn, provides grants to community-based organizations that serve survivors of human trafficking, including older youth and adult survivors of sex trafficking.
+The New York legislature appropriated funds for FY 2023-2024 to support the human trafficking program, which, in turn, provides grants to community-based organizations that serve survivors of human trafficking, including older youth and adult survivors of sex trafficking.